Joyce Ladner: Honors

 Ladner has been named among distinguished alumni by Tougaloo College and by Washington University.
 She received first fellowship in 1970–71 to the Black Women's Community Development Foundation for the study of "Involvement of Tanzanian Women in Nation Building."
 She received the Russell Sage Foundation grant and the Cummins Engine Foundation grant for 1972–73.
 In 1986, the Howard University School of Social Work awarded her the Most Inspiring Teacher Award and followed that in 1991 with the Outstanding Achievement Award.
 In 1997, Ladner was named Washingtonian of the Year by The Washingtonian.
 In 2000, Ladner was inducted into the Hall of Fame at Tougaloo College.
+In 2023, she received an honorary Doctor of Letters from Columbia University.

 Retirement

 Ladner retired in 2003 and moved to a lakeside home in Sarasota, Florida, to be an abstract painter.
-She subsequently moved back to Washington, D.C. where she now resides.
+She subsequently moved back to Washington, D.C., where she now resides.
 In January 2008, Ladner started a blog called The Ladner Report, for which she commented on the 2008 United States presidential race and openly supported the campaign and presidency of Barack Obama.
 Ladner also frequently posts news articles, posts from other blogs or other media that relate to Obama, national politics and the black community.

 Personal life

-Ladner married Walter Carrington in 1973 and divorced him in 1984.

 She is mentioned in poet Robert Pinksy's "The Poem of Names," which appeared in the October 14, 2019, issue of The New Yorker.